Understanding the Different Types of Credit Scores

 - Length of credit history refers to how long your credit accounts have been open.
 It also includes how long you’ve been paying off your loans and debts.
 Since it’s easier to maintain good credit for a short period, having a long credit history will boost your credit score because it shows long-term reliability.

-Now, let's examine the scoring systems of FICO and VantageScore to understand better how each of these factors affects your credit score.
+Now, let's examine the scoring systems of FICO and VantageScore to better understand how each of these factors affects your credit score.

 FICO score calculation

-- Length of credit history - 15%.
-The longer your credit history, the longer your track record of being responsible with your money and managing your debts.
+- The longer your credit history, the longer your track record of being responsible with your money and managing your debts.

 While this is the general rule for calculating FICO scores, there may be exceptions.
-For instance, if you don’t have a long credit history, your score might be calculated differently than someone with a lengthy one.
+For instance, if you don’t have a long credit history, your score might be calculated differently from someone with a lengthy one.
 As such, it’s vital to remain in good standing in as many categories as possible.

 VantageScore calculation